Dr. Brian Heslop

 A native of Utah, I received a BA in English from Weber State University and an MA in Professional Communication from Southern Utah University.

-Aside from research, what I love most about the Communication Department at Kutztown is its focus on the students.
+Aside from research, what I love most about the Communication Studies Department at Kutztown is its focus on the students.
 My pedagogical philosophy is rhetoric-centered, and I seek to cultivate within students a skill set that encompasses the Burkean attitude of being "symbol-wise."
 My hope is for students to exercise wise judgment and utilize discourse effectively in the larger public sphere.